ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-03-23-how-to-make-etl-simple-and-intuitive-with-nifi.md

 ![Provenance event](/static/img/2018/03/provenance_event.png)
 ![DataProvenance](/static/img/2018/03/provenance2.png)

-It’s so comfortable to support the system without the need to search in logs trying to understand what exactly has happened.
+It's so comfortable to support the system without the need to search in logs trying to understand what exactly has happened.
 Do you agree?

 ### *How to make changes in the runtime*

-Let’s change our route and upload the data to another FTP, for example.
-I’ve stopped PutDatabaseRecord processor and added a new PutFTP processor.
+Let's change our route and upload the data to another FTP, for example.
+I've stopped PutDatabaseRecord processor and added a new PutFTP processor.
 ![Adding a new PutFTP processor](/static/img/2018/03/route5.png)

 You can see that input files are in the queue to PutDatabase record.